Chia-Network/chia-docs/docs/consensus/three-vdf-chains.md

 sp = signage point, B = block, c = challenge, r = reward

-An attacker can manipulate the reward chain results but this has no effect on c2, and therefore has no effect on the PoSpace lottery.
+An attacker can manipulate the reward chain results but this has no effect on c2, and therefore has no effect on the PoSpace bingo event.

 </figcaption>
 </figure>